-Mylopotas beach in Ios is probably one of the best beaches you will find on the whole island.
-If not the best beach -there are some good competitors in there-, it is definitely the most organized.
+Mylopotas beach in Ios is probably one of the best sandy beaches you will find on the whole island and the Greek islands of the Aegean Sea in general.
+If not the best beach -there are some good competitors there-, it is definitely the most organized.
 Mylopotas is just 4 km from Ios Town and is easily accessible by road.
 Full of cafes, bars, and restaurants, on the beach of Mylopotas you will find yourself entertained from morning through night.

 Ornos Beach, Mykonos

-Ornos Beach is one of the very few windless beaches on the island of Mykonos.
+Ornos Beach is one of the very few windless sandy beaches on the island of Mykonos, one of the most popular Greek islands in the world that is a gem on the Aegean Sea.
 It is located in the south of Korfos, and it is easily accessible by road wither with a private vehicle or public transport.
-The beach of Ornos is organized, while the surrounding region has a significant number of hotels, restaurants, and cafe-bars that offer services from morning until late at night.
+The beach of Ornos is organized, while the surrounding region has a significant number of hotels, restaurants, and cafe bars that offer services from morning until late at night.
 Among them, you will also find a diving school that will upgrade your holidays to a whole new level, especially if you’re a lover of the sea and the underwater world.